ivycat/ivycat-ajax-testimonials/readme.txt

 * `[ic_do_testimonials display='list']` - Lists out testimonials, one after the other in a page or post.  **Note:** this shortcode honors the default quantity of posts set under *Admin > Settings > Reading*, but you can modify the number of displayed testimonials by using `quantity='x'` in your shortcode.
 * `[ic_do_testimonials display='list' quantity='-1']` - Lists out _all_ testimonials, one after the other in a page or post.

+= Customize testimonial list presentation =

+**Want to tweak the layout of the testimonial list output?**  Great, you've got two choices and both will ensure that you don't lose your changes when you upgrade the plugin. *Note:* This does not work when using the widget.

+1. **Copy the `testimonials-loop-template.php` file from the plugin's directory to your theme's main directory**  and you can customize it any way you like.
+This works best if you're only showing testimonial lists in one place, or your testimonial lists always use the same styles.
+The plugin looks in your theme's directory for this file before using the file that comes with the plugin.
+1. **Specify a custom template file** in your shortcode that points to a file in your theme directory like `[ic_do_testimonials template='my-custom-template.php']`  Note, it's best to start by copying the `testimonials-loop-template.php` file to your theme folder, rename, and edit as needed.

 = Shortcode Examples =

 If you wanted to pull in a total of three testimonials from the 'rubber-chicken' category, but you don't want AJAX rotation, your shortcode might look like: